Robin Milhausen: Education

 Milhausen received a Bachelor's Degree in Psychology and a Master's Degree in Human Development and Human Relations at the University of Guelph in Ontario and went on to earn a Ph.D. at Indiana University, with a minor from the Kinsey Institute of Human Sexuality.

 In 2003, Milhausen won the Outstanding Student Research Award from the Society for the Scientific Study of Sexuality.

 Career

 In 2004, Milhausen began hosting the talk show Sex, Toys & Chocolate on Life Network and Discovery Health in Canada.
 Since the show began, she finished her Ph.D. and engaged in a post-doctoral fellowship in 2004–05 at Emory University in Atlanta while commuting to Toronto several times each month to tape the talk show.
 In 2005–06, she engaged in another post-doctoral fellowship at the Social Justice and Sexual Health Research Centre at the University of Windsor.
 In 2006, Milhausen became an assistant professor of sexuality and family relations at the University of Guelph.

 Milhausen was the resident sexologist for the Canadian talk show Steven and Chris.
+She is an elected Fellow of the Society for the Scientific Study of Sexuality.